drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-12
+_12-17  8:28_ https://mattglassman.substack.com/p/the-game-theory-of-yankee-swap  Yankee swap, https://en.wikipedia.org/wiki/White_elephant_gift_exchange for insights into the American fun-loving but sharp-elbowed psyche, reminding me of the description of Paul Elvstrom https://en.wikipedia.org/wiki/Paul_Elvstr%C3%B8m as not letting his grandmother win an egg-and-spoon race.

+With caveat, Glassman family competitive focus an outlier?
+His father not having sympathy for sister distraught at game outcome 115505750277762830

 _12-17  8:04_ Thesis: think something.
 Antithesis: have a contrary thought.
 Synthesis: do compare-and-contrast brainstorming.